Let's get MINPP1 clinical trial ready!

 MINPP1 research has already started and will bring more attention in the years to come.

 Thanks to 2 research groups from Europe, the gene effects have been identified.
 In addition, the link between MINPP1 and pontocerebellar hypoplasia has been made.
-Now that this gene is identified as responsible for neuro-developmental issues worldwide, new families will get a quicker diagnosis
+Now that this gene is identified as responsible for neuro-developmental issues worldwide, new families will get a quicker diagnosis.

 The road is still long until we identify the right pathway to start gene therapy or using RNA messengers.
 Advanced gene sequencing, lab work and data analysis have to be made.
 After discussing with members of the MINPP1 research group, the best strategy will be: